BBVA/hancock-doc/docs/guide/sdk/services/Transaction.md

 ## Send To Sign Provider

-Send a transaction to be sign in a third party sing provider and once signed, it will be send to the DLT
+Send a transaction to be sign in a third party sing provider and once signed, it will be send to the DLT.

 ```java
   * @param rawTx    A raw transaction which will be signed by the sign provider